Why You Must Visit Buffalo, New York

 The Old Post Office, now Erie Community College, in Buffalo.
 Photo by Susan Lanier-Graham

-There are gargoyles all around the outside of the building.
-Unlike typical European gargoyles, often depicting mythical creatures, these feature various animals, including the American Bison.
+The outside of the building is covered with gargoyles.
+Unlike typical European gargoyles, which often depict mythical creatures, these gargoyles feature various animals, including the American Bison.

 Old Post Office in Buffalo

-Buffalo gargoyle on the outside of the Old Post Office in Buffalo.
+Buffalo gargoyle is outside of the Old Post Office in Buffalo.
 Photo by Susan Lanier-Graham

 The outside is magnificent, but take time to walk inside as well.
 The skylight is the centerpiece.
 Since this is a college, I didn’t explore the higher floors, but just walking through the downstairs was a real treat.